 Sprawling hills of emerald green grass, thick woodland scattered with wild flora and fauna, grand snow-capped mountains and, of course, lakes.
-The National Park is interspersed with such a diverse landscape that you’ll be spoilt for choice where to start, and with so many attractions and things to do you may need a little help.
+The Lake District National Park is interspersed with such a diverse landscape that you’ll be spoilt for choice where to start, and with so many attractions and things to do, you may need a little help.

-It may be a little obvious, but walking really is the best way to take in the beauty and grandeur of this incredible area.
+It may be a little obvious but walking really is the best way to take in the beauty and grandeur of this incredible area.
 Enjoy a gentle stroll along a lakeside path as the sun mirrors off the turquoise waters, meander through dense woodland dotted with wildlife, or go extreme and scale one of the many hills and mountains in the region.

 Our top walking activities

 - Grizedale Sculpture trail: Over 4,000 hectares of woodland with an ever-changing combination of sculptures scattered across a network of footpaths and cycle tracks.

 - A night time stroll in Keswick: Gaze at a blanket of stars speckling a deep black sky in one of the most peaceful and picturesque spots in the UK.

 - Latterbarrow: A short climb to a charming summit with great views starting in Hawkshead.
 Read our guide for more short walks to great views.